Email Us Contact

 5. Stay legal.
 Everything you do must be within legal boundaries.
 Do not access accounts you are not authorized to use, do not take documents from your spouse's private office, and do not attempt to monitor their electronic communications

-The cost of a professional asset investigation typically runs $1,000 to $5,000.
-When measured against the value of assets that might otherwise go undiscovered, this is almost always a worthwhile investment.
-View our complete cost guide for detailed pricing information.
+The cost of a professional asset investigation often runs $1,000 to $5,000, depending on complexity, jurisdictions, and the records involved.
+Weigh the cost against the likely value of the suspected undisclosed assets and your attorney's strategy.
+View the complete cost guide for detailed pricing information.

 Hidden Assets Investigation FAQ